Tubaleviao/billy/README.md

 * Create and train a deep learning neural network to make Billy smarter.
 * When I say smarter I mean: know how to avoid obstacles while walking, recognize objects, predict object's weight, know how to interact with different object shapes, balance the object's weight with itself weight while carrying it, recognizing animals, humans, memorizing their names and interacting with the environment (like doors or windows).
 * Make sure the code is well organized and easy to implement if done by other person.

-## Other Ways You Can Help

-* If you are a developer and you know javascript, you can help me with the code!
-I'll be posting it on github shortly, so just stay tuned (https://github.com/tubaleviao).
-* Also be free to provide any information or suggestion about different materials I can use to build the robot body (I'm using flatten wood sticks) or library, language, framework, new technology or even different robot designs.
-Any extra information may help.

 ## Buying List
 * 10x Stall Torque (4.8v): 3.1kg/cm $11.95 servo link ($119.5)